DTS Driver Training

 Do you offer intensive courses?

 We can do intensive-style courses, however we recommend that you do not rush learning to drive for many safety reasons.
 Also there is usually a wait for theory test bookings (and an even longer wait for practical test bookings), so you will always have plenty of time to spread the learning process out.
 If you wish to fast track the learning process, speak to your trainer and ask to have multiple lessons per week, maybe two or three 2-hour lessons a week to progress a lot quicker.
+Planning with your instructor is the key to passing your test sooner than you would otherwise.

 When can I book my theory test?